iulian-radu-at/generic-dnd-list/README.md

 ### 2.0.0

 - The default style is no longe applied (except user-select:none for items) if a getStyle function is provided.

+### 2.1.0

+- Accepting React 17 as peerDependencies